Tearsheet

 AI Analysis | Feedback

 Mr. Cates was appointed President & CEO of Denison in 2015, having previously served as the company's Vice President, Finance & Tax and Chief Financial Officer.
-Prior to joining Denison in 2008, he held positions at Kinross Gold Corp. and PwC LLP, where he was assigned to major mining clients, including Barrick Gold's audit.
-Mr. Cates is a Chartered Professional Accountant (CPA, CA).
-He previously served as President & CEO of Uranium Participation Corp. from 2016, which was sold to Sprott Asset Management and WMC Energy in 2021.
-He also serves as a Director of SkyHarbour Resources Ltd. and Foremost Clean Energy Ltd., and was recently appointed Strategic Advisor to Cosa Resources Corp.
+Prior to joining Denison in 2008, Mr. Cates held positions at Kinross Gold Corp. and PwC LLP.
+He is a Chartered Professional Accountant (CPA, CA) and holds Master of Accounting (MAcc) and Honours Bachelor of Arts (BA) degrees from the University of Waterloo.
+Mr. Cates possesses extensive expertise in the Canadian and international uranium mining industry from over a decade of senior management and financial experience in various roles with Denison.
+He also serves as a Director of Denison, SkyHarbour Resources Ltd. (TSX-V: SYH), Foremost Clean Energy Ltd. (NASDAQ: FMST; CSE: FAT), and the Canadian Nuclear Association.

-Elizabeth Sidle, Vice President Finance and Chief Financial Officer
+Elizabeth Sidle, Vice President Finance & Chief Financial Officer

-Ms. Sidle was appointed Chief Financial Officer in December 2023.
-She joined Denison in 2016 and advanced to the position of Vice President Finance in September 2021.
-Prior to Denison, Ms. Sidle held various roles at Ernst & Young LLP, including serving in the firm's National Accounting and Assurance Group.
+Ms. Sidle joined Denison in 2016 and advanced to the position of Vice President Finance in September 2021.
+She was appointed Chief Financial Officer in December 2023.
+Before joining Denison, Ms. Sidle held various roles at Ernst & Young LLP, including serving in the firm's National Accounting and Assurance Group, where she advised on complex financial accounting issues and transactions.

 Amanda Willett, Vice President Legal and Corporate Secretary

-Ms. Willett joined Denison as Corporate Counsel and Corporate Secretary in 2016 and was appointed Vice President Legal in 2020.
-Before joining Denison, she acquired nearly a decade of experience as a securities law associate at Blake, Cassels & Graydon LLP in Vancouver and a corporate and securities law associate with Stikeman Elliott LLP in Toronto.
-Her practice focused on advising public and private companies on matters including mergers and acquisitions, joint ventures, and securities offerings, with an emphasis on the mining industry.
+Ms. Willett joined Denison and Uranium Participation Corporation in 2016.
+Prior to that, she was a securities law associate at Blake, Cassels & Graydon LLP in Vancouver since 2011, and previously a corporate and securities law associate with Stikeman Elliott LLP in Toronto.

 AI Analysis | Feedback

-The key risks to Denison Mines (DNN) are primarily associated with the development of its flagship project, the volatile nature of the uranium market, and the substantial capital required to bring its mines into production.
+The key risks to Denison Mines (DNN) are primarily centered around the successful development of its flagship project, its financial stability as a pre-production company, and the inherent volatility of the uranium market.

 AI Analysis | Feedback